RishavMz/opencodecompete/README.md

 [ ] reply on blog comments
 [ ] like/dislike comments
 [ ] like/dislike replies
+[ ] add my blogs and questions solved(as links) to profile section [ ] add dp and stats to profile section
 [ ] view other peoples' profiles
 [ ] reorganise feed section
 [ ] footer (do we really need one?)